 If your total borrowing expenses are more than \$100, the deduction is spread over five years or the term of the loan, whichever is less.
-If the total cost is \$100 or less, it is fully deductible in the first year.
+If the total deductible borrowing expenses are \$100 or less, they are fully deductible in the income year they are incurred.